Bathroom Renovation Permits in Vancouver, BC: When You Need One

 What bathroom renovations do not need a permit?

-Many cosmetic updates like paint, mirrors, hardware, and swapping fixtures in the same location may not require permits.
-If you open walls or alter building systems (plumbing, electrical, ventilation), permits may apply.
+Many cosmetic updates like paint, mirrors, hardware, replacing finishes, and swapping fixtures in the same location may not require permits.
+If you open walls or alter building systems such as plumbing, electrical, or ventilation, permits may apply.

 Do I need a permit to replace a tub with a shower in Vancouver?